S.T.E.A.M. Day

 Event

 Primary school admission is crucial as it sets the foundation for a child’s educational journey.
 The right school choice can provide a nurturing environment, quality education, and impact their overall development, academic progress, and social skills.
-In Hong Kong, parents who plan to apply to government or aided schools must apply through the Primary One Admission System (POAS), whereas parents who plan to apply to Direct Subsidy Scheme schools, private primary schools or English Schools Foundation (ESF) schools can apply to those schools directly.
+In Hong Kong, parents who plan to apply to government or aided schools must apply through the Primary One Admission System (POAS), whereas parents who plan to apply to Direct Subsidy Scheme schools, private primary schools, or international schools can apply to those schools directly.
 The POAS aims to ensure fair and transparent allocation of school places in government and aided schools, while alleviating some pressure imposed on young children entering primary school.

 Read more: Public vs private school in Hong Kong: Choosing the right one for your child